 Frequently asked questions

-Here are answers to the questions we get asked most often about simulation and the simulation services provided by Children’s Hospitals and Clinics of Minnesota.
+Here are answers to the questions we get asked most often about simulation and the simulation services provided by Children’s Minnesota.

 What is simulation training?

 Simulation-based training uses high-tech, or computerized, mannequins operated by simulation specialists to create simulated pediatric or neonatal emergencies.
 These realistic situations, called scenarios, reproduce a clinical environment that provides some of the same physical challenges and mental stressors one would have in the real environment.
 It is important for healthcare teams to be able to function in these chaotic environments, to understand each other’s roles, and to learn how to communicate in crisis situations without risk to a real patient.

 Debriefing is a time to explore the team’s response to the emergency immediately after the simulation scenario ends.
 The simulation scenario experience is often an intense, life-like experience.
 Thoughtful reflection and discussion afterward helps participants self-reflect and sort out what happened and why.
 Participants view selected scenes from the recorded simulation scenario that highlight key educational points.
 Instructors, trained in techniques of debriefing, act as facilitators, as colleagues identify what went well and where improvements might be made.

 The traditional professional training model includes the “read-observe-apprenticeship” model.
 Pediatric and neonatal emergency situations don’t happen often enough for healthcare providers and students to actively participate and gain experience in these critical events.
 Simulation training provides the opportunity to repeatedly practice high-risk events that occur infrequently.

 Simulation training is hands-on experiential training without risk to a patient.
 The training environment can be manipulated to reach core objectives around cognitive (knowledge) skills, psychomotor (procedural) skills and behavioral (team/communication) skills.
 The instructors act only as facilitators helping the team members to learn from each other.